jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-16.md

 The terrible confusion in succeeding to the empire being come to its height, we find at the end of the reign of Valerian, and during that of Gallienus, his son, no less that thirty pretencers to the throne, most of whom having got possession of it, and reigned for a very short time, were called the tyrants.

-Odenatus, prince of Palmyra, and one of the Roman allies, dislodged the Pe sians, who had invaded the greatest part of Asia=  Rome furnished an army of its own citizens, and they effectually delivered it from the Barbarians who came to pillage their city=  an innumerable army of Scythians, who put to sea in a fleet of five thousand ships, entirely perished by storms, fatigue, and famine, and even by their formidable grandeur; and Gallienus being at last slain, Claudius, Aurelian, Tacitus, and Probus, who happily succeeded him, and were four extraordinary princes, snatched the empire from the verge of ruin.
+Odenatus was prince of Palmyra and one of the Roman allies.

+He dislodged the Persians who had invaded the greatest part of Asia.

+Rome furnished an army of its own citizens, and they effectually delivered it from the Barbarians who came to pillage their city.

+An innumerable army of Scythians, who put to sea in a fleet of 5,000 ships, entirely perished by storms, fatigue, and famine, and even by their formidable grandeur.

+Gallienus being at last slain, Claudius, Aurelian, Tacitus, and Probus, who happily succeeded him, and were four extraordinary princes, snatched the empire from the verge of ruin.